-- (e) For projects involving construction and renovation, a reviewable cost overrun which increases the square footage beyond 5-percentfive percent (5%) of the sum of the new construction square footage and renovated square footage will require the entire project to be submitted as a new application and the new application will be subject to all the applicable criteria, standards and plans. - (f) Regardless of cost, during implementation of the project, any increase in the scope of the original project or any change in the number of beds (i.e., the subtraction, addition, replacement or conversion of different number of beds than authorized in the original Certificate of Need) will invalidate the original project and the Department will deem the original project to have been withdrawn unless prior written approval is obtained from the Department-; - (14) increases in the bed capacity of a hospital up to ten beds or ten percent (10%) of capacity, whichever is greater, in any consecutive two-year period, in a hospital that has maintained an overall occupancy rate greater than seventy-five75 percent (75%) (exclusive of any skilled nursing units or comprehensive inpatient rehabilitation units) for the previous twelve (12) month period; - (15) expenditures of less than \$870,000.00 for any minor or major repair or replacement of equipment by a health care facility that is not owned by a group practice of physicians or a hospital and that provides diagnostic imaging services if such facility received a letter of non-reviewability from the department prior to July 1, 2008.
-This paragraph shall not apply to such facilities in rural counties. - (16) except as provided in paragraph (15) of this subsection, expenditures for the minor or major repair of a health care facility or a facility that is exempt from the requirements of these relates, parts thereof or services provided or equipment used therein; or the replacement of equipment, including but not limited to CT scanners, magnetic resonance imaging, positron emission tomography (PET), and positron emission tomography/computed tomography previously approved for a Ceertificate of Nneed.
+- (e) For projects involving construction and renovation, a reviewable cost overrun which increases the square footage beyond five percent (5%) of the sum of the new construction square footage and renovated square footage will require the entire project to be submitted as a new application and the new application will be subject to all the applicable criteria, standards and plans. - (f) Regardless of cost, during implementation of the project, any increase in the scope of the original project or any change in the number of beds (i.e., the subtraction, addition, replacement or conversion of different number of beds than authorized in the original Certificate of Need) will invalidate the original project and the Department will deem the original project to have been withdrawn unless prior written approval is obtained from the Department; - (14) increases in the bed capacity of a hospital up to ten beds or ten twenty percent (10 20%) of capacity, whichever is greater, in any consecutive two-three-year period, in a hospital that has maintained an overall occupancy rate greater than-seventy sixty-five percent (75 60%) (exclusive of any skilled nursing units or comprehensive inpatient rehabilitation units) for the previous twelve (12) month period; - (15) expenditures of less than \$870,000.00 for any minor or major repair or replacement of The acquisition, replacement, or repair of diagnostic therapeutic, or other imaging equipment by a any health care facility in existence as of July 1-prior to July 1, 2024, that is not owned by a group practice of physicians or a hospital and that provides diagnostic imaging services so long as it does not result in the offering of any new clinical health services if such facility received a letter of non-reviewability from the Department prior to July 1, 2008.
+This paragraph shall not apply to such facilities in rural counties; - (16) except as provided in paragraph (15) of this subsection, An expenditures for the minor or major repair of a health care facility or a facility that is exempt from the requirements of these Rules, parts thereof or services provided or equipment used therein; or the replacement of equipment, including but not limited to CT scanners, magnetic resonance imaging, positron emission tomography (PET), and positron emission tomography/computed tomography previously approved for a Certificate of Need.